College Factual by our College Data Analytics Team

 7th Most Popular In MA

-Located in the suburb of Salem, Salem State is a public university with a moderately-sized student population.
+Located in the large suburb of Salem, Salem State is a public university with a moderately-sized student population.
 This university ranks 37th out of 63 schools for overall quality in the state of Massachusetts.

 More information about a degree in journalism from Salem State University